JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7911 days**.

-And here is a just a random fact -  **The DNA of humans is closer to a rat than a cat**.
+And here is a just a random fact -  **Tug of war was an Olympic event from 1900-1920**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)